OmarItani-1995/Test-Game/README.md

 3. Card System

-The Card System is the core of the project and manages all gameplay logic related to cards.
+The Card System is the heart of the project, managing all gameplay logic related to cards.

 Main Components & Flow:

 Card_Manager → Card_Container → Card_Holder → Card_View → Card

-Card_Manager: The central entry point controlling the overall card behavior and interactions.
+Card_Manager: The central entry point controlling overall card behavior and interactions.

 Card_Container: Manages different zones — Grid, Top, and Left — where cards are distributed or moved.

 Card_Holder: Defines where a Card_View can be placed and acts as the clickable element in the UI.

-Card_View: Handles the visual presentation of the card, including flipping and transition animations.
+Card_View: Handles the visual representation of a card, including flipping and transition animations.

-Card: The data representation of a single card.
+Card: Represents the card’s data and identity.

 Behavior Overview:

-Cards transition between containers (e.g., Grid → Top) depending on gameplay state.
+Cards move between containers (e.g., Grid → Top) depending on gameplay state.

-When two cards match, they move to the top container; upon completing the game, all cards return to the grid with a short transition animation.
+When two cards match, they are moved to the top container.

+Once the game is completed, all cards return to the grid with a short transition animation.

-Transitions are smooth and seamless thanks to simple position resets managed by the Card_Holder.
+Transitions are seamless due to a simple position reset mechanism managed by the Card_Holder.

 4. Score System